Surbhi7bari/Internship_Tasks/README.md

-# Let's combine the three README files into one.
-# We'll preserve their headings, content, and avoid repeating the MIT License three times — instead, we'll put it once at the end.

-# Extracted contents from the search results
 readme1 = """# 🔑 Random Password Generator (Advanced)

 A professional Tkinter-based desktop app for generating secure passwords with multiple customization options, password history, themes, and export to `.exe`.